 There are five elements to the approach:

-2) Find Find the latest evidence through efficient searching for information (articles, guidelines,
+- Find — Find the latest evidence through efficient searching for information (articles, guidelines, systematic reviews, etc.)

 Find The Evidence

 Choose the highest level of evidence.
 Start at the top of the pyramid and work your way down.
 Does Cochrane's have a systematic review?
 If not, is there another systematic review out there?
 If not, are there randomized controlled trial articles?
 If not, is there a case study?
 The top four tiers are secondary evidence -- information has been appraised and filtered.
 The fifth tier (Control Studies) indicates primary evidence.
 These are not filtered so try for peer reviewed articles.